MicrosoftDocs/azure-docs/articles/iot-dps/how-to-reprovision.md

 # How to reprovision devices

 During the lifecycle of an IoT solution, it is common to move devices between IoT hubs.
-This topic is written to assist solution operators configuring re-provisioning policies.
+This topic is written to assist solution operators configuring reprovisioning policies.

-For more a more detailed overview of re-provisioning scenarios, see [IoT Hub Device re-provisioning concepts](concepts-device-reprovision.md).
+For more a more detailed overview of reprovisioning scenarios, see [IoT Hub Device reprovisioning concepts](concepts-device-reprovision.md).

 ## Configure the enrollment allocation policy